App Visibility Manager basic deployment

-The following architecture diagram depicts the basic BMC TrueSight App Visibility Manager.
-For information about other deployment scenarios, see Deployment use cases and best practices in BMC TrueSight Operations Management Deployment.
+The following architecture diagram depicts the basic TrueSight App Visibility Manager.
+For information about other deployment scenarios, see Deployment options for Operations Management.

-Operations Management basic deployment for App Visibility Manager core components
+Operations Management basic deployment for TrueSight App Visibility Manager core components

 |Presentation server overview|